 UChicago-Centre National de la Recherche Scientifique (CNRS) Collaboration Funds

-- Fund up to three years of a PhD fellowship on the CNRS side of identified partnerships, starting in Autumn 2022
+- fund up to 3 years of a PhD fellowship on CNRS side, starting in Autumn 2023;

-- Fund mobility expenses for each team over a period of three years, starting in 2023
+- fund mobility expenses for each team over a period of three years (starting July 1, 2023 for UChicago PIs and January 1, 2024 for CNRS-affiliate PIs); and

 - UChicago side: Assistant, Associate or Full Professors